 In some ways, I wish I had done this so long ago, but that nugget of advice my mother shared with me in relation to my driving lessons – ‘there are no “shoulds” in life’ – comes to mind every time I berate myself too much.
 We never move forward until we are truly, 100% motivated to do so.
 Despite the well-intentioned urgings of my partner, my family and my friends, I never felt ready to simply sit down, banish my fears and complete this thing once and for all … until now.

 I have a streak of pride within me that hasn’t always been a fantastic attribute, needless to say!
 I cringe a thousand times when people see me fail or mess things up.
 This month, however, I’m utilising that streak of pride to my advantage to try and get this novel done and dusted at last.
 In my previous blog post, I mentioned that I was reluctant to do my driving test more than once – I would much prefer to pass it on my first attempt and be done with it.
-I’m partially (well … mostly) motivated by not wanting to tell everyone that I failed the test.
-The prideful part of me can’t abide the very thought! 😉
+The prideful part of me can’t abide the very thought of having to tell everyone that I failed the test! 😉

 This is why I appreciate the fact that the official NaNoWriMo website requires participating writers to set up a profile page that displays their total word count for all to see.
 This is helping me to stay on track – making sure that I meet or exceed my 1,667-word target as often as I possibly can – because I would be mortified by the idea of people looking at my profile page and seeing that I have failed to keep up with my planned trajectory. 😱